Study Abroad / Saint Mary's Programs

 Application Process

-Students must apply by December 1, 2022.
+Students must apply by October 18, 2024.
 Once accepted, students will be enrolled in AR 260 for the spring semester.
-Accepted students will have until 4:00 pm on January 10, 2023 to withdraw or the full course fee becomes non-refundable.
+Accepted students will have until 4:00 pm on November 1, 2024 to withdraw or the full course fee becomes non-refundable.

-Information Session PP
+Information Session Power Point

 For More Information